rakhmatullahyoga/mini-aspire/README.md

 # Mini-Aspire API
 Mini-Aspire is an app that allows authenticated users to go through a loan application.
+This app is a stateless app, which means the data is always stored in memory and not being stored in a persistent database.

 ## Installation